Family and Medical Leave Act

 When you take leave under the Family & Medical Leave Act, it’s likely a difficult time for you, as even the best of reasons to take FMLA, like welcoming a new baby, are still STRESSFUL.
 The last thing you need is to worry about your employer targeting you (retaliating against you) for taking time off, or even planning to take time off.
 Your employer whining more than your baby is no way to work.

 Your employer may be interfering with your ability to take leave in the first place.
-Some examples of this would be refusing to provide you with notice of your rights under the FMLA when you let your employer know you needed leave, pressuring you to not take leave, to delay your leave, to shorten your leave, or suddenly finding fault (nitpicking) with your performance at work, especially when they found your performance to be just fine prior to asking for leave.
-If Friendly Boss turns into You Can’t Do Anything Right Boss, it may be time to hop on the phone and call your Friendly Employment Attorney.
+Some examples of this would be refusing to provide you with notice of your rights under the FMLA when you let your employer know you need leave, pressuring you to not take leave, to delay your leave, to shorten your leave, or suddenly finding fault (nitpicking) with your performance at work, especially when they found your performance to be just fine prior to your asking for leave.
+If Friendly Boss turns into You Can’t Do Anything Right Boss, it may be time to get on the phone and call your Friendly Employment Attorney.

 Employees who take intermittent leave (as needed) are often targeted by employers.
 This can take the form of criticizing your work performance unfairly, making comments that you are somehow lying about your need for intermittent leave, pressuring you not to take the leave, and holding you to a higher standard than other employees.
 When a supervisor starts to ask you questions about your health condition, though it has already been approved through your company for intermittent leave, you have to start wondering about this piece of paper taped to your back and why it has a target on it.